-At the same time, however, NRAs have to take due account of the fact that the margin squeeze test is based on assessment of SMP's internal and confidential costs (and also on other confidential data), that cannot be made known to AOs for obvious reasons of commercial confidentiality.
+At the same time, however, NRAs have to take due account of the fact that the margin squeeze test is based on an assessment of SMP's internal and confidential costs (and also on other confidential data), that cannot be made known to alternative operators for obvious reasons of commercial confidentiality.

 Another aspect to be taken into account, when analyzing transparency issues related to the margin squeeze test, is the constraint the margin squeeze test puts on the retail prices of the SMP operator.
-If the alternative operators gain knowledge of the minimum retail price the SMP operator has to charge as a result of margin squeeze obligations, this would constitute an unfair competitive advantage.
+If alternative operators gain knowledge of the minimum retail price the SMP operator has to charge as a result of margin squeeze obligations, this may constitute an unfair competitive advantage.

-NRAs should consider all these aspects when deciding the how to deal with confidential information relating to the margin squeeze test.
+NRAs should consider all these aspects when deciding the how to deal with confidential information relating to their margin squeeze tests.

-In general, transparency issues can be better addressed by distinguishing two different aspects, the general methodology of the margin squeeze test and the management of concrete cases.
+In general, transparency issues can be better addressed by distinguishing two different aspects, the general methodology of the ex-ante margin squeeze test and the management of concrete cases.

-With regard to the first aspect, most NRA's (around 85%) made known in advance their general methodology of the margin squeeze test, putting up for upfront public consultation a draft proposal including the most important parameters of the test.
-Even in the few cases where the margin squeeze test methodology has not been earlier consulted, it is published on NRA website.
-In this sense, there is a general and widespread transparency about the general principles and criteria of the margin squeeze test adopted by NRAs.
+With regard to the first aspect, most NRAs (around 85%) made known in advance their general methodology of the ex-ante margin squeeze test, putting up for upfront public consultation a draft proposal including the most important parameters of the test.
+Even in the few cases where the ex-ante margin squeeze test methodology has not been earlier consulted, it is typically published on an NRA's website.
+In this sense, there is a general and widespread transparency about the general principles and criteria of the ex-ante margin squeeze tests applied by NRAs.

-More complex and varied is the picture of NRAs current practices in managing a margin squeeze test concrete cases.
+More complex and varied is the picture of NRAs current practices in managing an ex-ante margin squeeze test in concrete cases.
 First of all, almost all NRAs do not directly involve alternative operators in evaluation procedures, for a number of reasons: